-Catholic Activity: Day Ten ~ Activities for the Feast of the Holy Name of Jesus
+Catholic Activity: Day Ten—Activities for the Optional Memorial of the Holy Name of Jesus

 To celebrate this feast we can begin by explaining to our children why we must show reverence for Our Lord by bowing our heads whenever we hear His name, and by making prayers of reparation to Him whenever we hear His name taken in vain.